fluxninja/aperture/docs/content/setup/installation/controller.md

       [README](https://artifacthub.io/packages/helm/aperture/aperture-controller#controller-custom-resource-parameters)
       file of the Helm chart.

-   3. Apply the YAML file to Kubernetes cluster using `kubectl`
+   3. Apply the YAML file to the Kubernetes cluster using `kubectl`

       ```bash
       kubectl apply -f controller.yaml